"One More Day" is a story of Spider-Man, written by several authors.

 - Moral Dissonance: According to Joe Q: it's okay to forget all about responsibility, save a woman who wants to die and be with her long-dead husband who she has missed, make a deal with the devil, oh and being married makes you boring.

 - Ship Sinking: The whole point of the story was to break up Peter and M.J. in the eyes of the fans.
-It has failed miserably; people are less inclined to Abandon Shipping than ever.

 - Silent Whisper: Mary Jane agrees to Mephisto's terms for the Deal with the Devil but quietly whispers something to him before the deal is finalized.
 We find out what it was she said three years later (real time) in OMIT.

-- Too Happy to Live: The Parkers - We can't have them Happily Married!
+- Too Happy to Live: The Parkers — we can't have them Happily Married!
 Then where would the love triangles come from?

 - Voodoo Shark: With OMIT done, Quesada claims that One More Day was retconned out of continuity and Mephisto never made a deal with the Parkers — so he never saved Aunt May; she got better thanks to Peter's love and determination.

-- One Moment in Time eventually explains / retcons what actually happened- Mephisto made it so that they were never married, and Doctor Strange wiped the memory of everyone on Earth so that nobody knows Peter is Spiderman, not even guys like Venom or the Green Goblin who knew who his Secret Identity before he revealed to the world in Civil War.
-Aunt May survived because Peter figured out a way to save her on his own (which Word of God states would have happened even without the Mephisto deal, so Mephisto didn't even give them anything.)
+- OMIT eventually explains / retcons what actually happened- Mephisto made it so that they were never married, and Doctor Strange wiped the memory of everyone on Earth so that nobody knows Peter is Spider-Man, not even guys like Venom or the Green Goblin who knew who his Secret Identity before he revealed to the world in Civil War.
+Aunt May survived because Peter figured out a way to save her on his own (which Word of God states would have happened even without the Mephisto deal, so Mephisto didn't even give them anything).
 And random Brand New Day stuff like Harry Osborn now being alive has been explained as Death Faked for You- ie. much like Aunt May, he survived without interference from Mephisto, and was Not Quite Dead the whole canon time.
 Mephisto rewriting history also means that they never made a deal with Mephisto in the first place.
 About the only effect of his deal, then, is that Peter and Mary-Jane were never married- as in, they lived together and everything in Spidey's history happened exactly as it always did; they just chose not to make their love "official" by getting hitched.
 And for some reason they broke up off-panel after the events of this story.